anna-jaekyung-lee/gforcepro_emg_collector/README.md

 pip install bleak scipy numpy pillow
 ```

 Python 3.8+.
-Tested on Windows 11.
+Tested on Windows 11 and macOS.
+Note: on macOS, observed sample rate may be slightly lower (~900 Hz) due to differences in the BLE stack compared to Windows.

 ---